“Video Mystery Shops Show Poor Connecting Skills”

 Don’t overdo this.
 It’s too “sales-y”.
 But don’t continue to call your buyers “folks”.
 Also, don’t keep saying, “I’m terrible at remembering names”.
 What you say becomes reality.
 You can be better at this skill by slowing down, paying attention, writing the name down, repeating it and using it.

-4-Sincere compliment-everyone responds to thi
+4-Sincere compliment-everyone responds to this

 Find something nice to say when your buyers walk in.
 Perhaps their clothes, jewelry, car, kids, etc. Everyone warms up when you compliment them.